korikhin/leetcode/solutions/0177/README.md

 | salary      | int  |
 +-------------+------+

-The id is the primary key (column with unique values) for this table.
+The id column is the primary key (column with unique values) for this table.
 Each row of this table contains information about the salary of an employee.
 ```